-The purpose of the Company, which was founded in 1976, is to engage in capital market operations stated in its articles of association.
-The Company is located in İstanbul.
+The purpose of the Company, which was founded in 1976, is to engage in capital market operations stated in its Articles of Incorporation.

 Yatırım Varlık Kiralama A.Ş.

 The purpose of the Company, which was founded in 2019, is to issue lease certificates in accordance with the Capital Markets Law and related legislations.